serverless/serverless-graphql/README.md

 ```

-Use live data from the development environment.
 You need to make sure you have access to your deployed lambda functions.

-This works only after you deployed it to production.
+1. Deploy Serverless Resources to your AWS Account
 ```
 cd app-backend
 yarn run deploy-server-lambda-prod
 ```

+2. Get your /graphql url after deployment and use it in config/security.env.prod
 ![deploy feedback](https://cloud.githubusercontent.com/assets/223045/19171420/6e271150-8bd1-11e6-9b49-e9fa88cac379.png)